optixx/retrosync/README.md

 1. Synchronize RetroArch playlists from Desktop to Steam Deck
 2. Synchronize ROM files and purge unused ROMs on the remote server
 3. Synchronize BIOS files
+4. Synchronize RetroArch favorites from Desktop to Steam Deck
-4. Synchronize thumbnail images
+5. Synchronize thumbnail images
-5. Recreate local playlists by scanning local folders
+6. Recreate local playlists by scanning local folders
-6. Create local m3u files using detection and normalizing regular expressions
+7. Create local m3u files using detection and normalizing regular expressions
-7. Support for XML DAT archives
+8. Support for XML DAT archives
-8. Configure your cores according to each system
+9. Configure your cores according to each system
-9. Sync ROMs to a locally mounted SD card (or any other external storage)
+10. Sync ROMs to a locally mounted SD card (or any other external storage)

 ![Demo](https://github.com/optixx/retrosync/raw/main/assets/img/demo.gif)